Technologicat/mcpyrate/quasiquotes.md

 parameter in quasiquote notation, because parameter definitions must use literal strings, not expressions.
 In this case, the technique is to first use a placeholder name, such as `_`, and then manually assign a new name for the parameter in the AST that was returned by the quasiquote operation.
-(Although see [`mcpyrate.utils.rename`](mcpyrate/utils.py), which can do the editing for you.)
+See [`mcpyrate.utils.rename`](mcpyrate/utils.py), which can do this editing for you.

 You'll still need to keep [Green Tree Snakes](https://greentreesnakes.readthedocs.io/en/latest/nodes.html) and maybe